 “We are courtroom advocates, dedicated to tenacity, preparation, and hard work.”

-– Bill Powers, Divorce Lawyer Charlotte NC
+– Bill Powers, Divorce Lawyer in Charlotte

 It may take formal litigation and a ruling by the Court before reason prevails.
 An experienced family law attorney will carefully analyze the marital history, making certain to consider the implications of equitable distribution, a cheating spouse, claims for Alienation of Affection, Criminal Conversation, post-separation support (PSS in North Carolina), interim distributions, and child support.